 4.08 For purposes of this section, “Association activities” means all activities of the Association under its mandate other than business services, and “business services”, for the purposes of these Bylaws, shall mean the provision, directly or indirectly, of certain products or services by the Association to its members which shall typically be through a service delivery entity owned by or related to the Association.
 With respect to access to these activities and services:

-Regular Members - Regular Members are entitled to participate in all Association activities and business services, including the right to vote as set forth in Article V;
+Regular Members - Regular Members are entitled to participate in all Association activities and business services, including the right to vote as set forth in Article 5;

 Associate Members - Associate Members are entitled to participate in business services and may, on conditions set by the Board from time to time, be entitled to participate in some or all Association activities, but, for greater clarity, such participation shall not include the right to vote on Association matters;

-Affiliate Members - Affiliate members are not entitled to participate in business services but may, on conditions set by the Board from time to time, be entitled to participate in some or all Association activities, but, for greater clarity, such participation shall not include the right to vote on Association matters.
+Affiliate Members - Affiliate members are entitled to participate in business services and may, on conditions set by the Board from time to time, be entitled to participate in some or all Association activities, but, for greater clarity, such participation shall not include the right to vote on Association matters.

 4.09 If a member ceases to be a member in Good Standing:

-a. municipalities or organizations that are Regular or Associate Members shall not be entitled to participate in Association activities nor have any voting rights under Article V but shall be entitled to participate in the Association’s business services;
+a. such member shall not be entitled to participate in Association activities nor have any voting rights under Article 5 but shall be entitled to participate in the Association’s business services;

-b. for a period exceeding six (6) months, the member may be expelled from the Association upon approval thereof by the Board, effective immediately upon notice from the Association to the Regular Member.
-Thereafter the member shall not be entitled to participate in association activities or enjoy membership privileges until the member has been brought into Good Standing and reinstated upon approval of the Board.
+b. for a period exceeding six (6) months, the member may be expelled from the Association upon approval thereof by the Board, effective immediately upon notice from the Association to the member.
+Thereafter the member shall not be entitled to participate in Association activities or enjoy membership privileges until the member has been brought into Good Standing and reinstated upon approval of the Board.

-Article V – VOTING RIGHTS AT MEMBERS’ MEETINGS
+Article 5 – VOTING RIGHTS AT MEMBERS’ MEETINGS

 5.01 The voting rights of a Regular Member in Good Standing of the Association at any annual general meeting or Special General Meeting shall be equal to one (1) vote for and by each Elected Representative of such Regular Member that is in attendance at such meeting.